Using the location condition in a Conditional Access policy

 Multifactor authentication trusted IPs

 Using the trusted IPs section of multifactor authentication's service settings is no longer recommended.
-This control only accepts IPv4 addresses and should only be used for specific scenarios covered in the article Configure Azure AD Multifactor Authentication settings
+This control only accepts IPv4 addresses and should only be used for specific scenarios covered in the article Configure Microsoft Entra multifactor authentication settings

 If you have these trusted IPs configured, they show up as MFA Trusted IPs in the list of locations for the location condition.